Menopause and HRT Information

 As we lose oestrogen we develop thinning of the tissues of the vagina, vulva and bladder.
 This is not something that settles after the menopause but steadily gets worse, often leading to vaginal burning and itching, painful sex, urinary frequency and recurrent urinary tract infections.
 It can easily be prevented by the regular, long-term use of vaginal oestrogen which is very safe and effective.
 It has no risk of causing breast cancer.
 I can discuss the different ways of applying this as well as advising on vaginal moisturisers and lubricants.

 Vaginal oestrogen can be used with HRT or on it’s own as a long-term treatment.
-Most women on HRT find their vaginal symptoms are greatly improved but at least 20% find they need to add in long-term vaginal oestrogen.
-If you are having bad symptoms when you are first seen you can start both HRT and vaginal oestrogen at the same time and then have a trial off vaginal oestrogen once the HRT has started to work.
+Most women on HRT find their vaginal symptoms are greatly improved but at least 25% find they need to add in long-term vaginal oestrogen.
+If you are having bad symptoms when you are first seen you can start both HRT and vaginal oestrogen at the same time and can then consider a trial off vaginal oestrogen once the HRT has started to work.

 Benefits of HRT